Skip to main content

 5. In the Account Access block:

-5.2 Optional: To assign another permission to the user, click Add Permission and repeat step 5.1.
+5.2.
+Optional: to assign an additional permission to the user, click Add permission and repeat step 5.1.

-6. Click Add User.
-It will be added to the list on the Service Users page .
+6. Click Add user.
+They will be added to the list on the Service users page.
 The account will be active immediately.

-3. Add Servercore and OpenStack providers to the file to configure the providers:
+3. Add the Servercore and OpenStack providers to the file for provider configuration:

 terraform {